 Delftware painters paint the traditional decorations on the tiles entirely by hand, according to a century old recipe.
 This is done with a sable’s hair pencil, and black paint containing cobalt oxide.
 The cobalt brings about a chemical reaction during the firing process, changing the colour from black to blue.
 The paint is based on water, enabling the painters to create various shades of blue by adding more or less water.

-Know when our private and public sale begins and get DBNW’s latest news, opportunities to join the WatchList as well as other exclusive perks!
+Get DBNW’s latest news, opportunities to join the WatchList as well as other exclusive perks!

 Your information is secure.
 We will never sell your data.
 By submitting up you are agreeing to our terms and conditions.